nadiarosdi7/spotify-challenge-new/README.md

 $ cd <repo-name>
 ```

-4) Start writing your code on "todo.rb" file
+4) Start writing your code on "spotify.rb" file

 ```
 Remember to commit small and often.
 Some good references: